cockroachdb/docs/src/current/cockroachcloud/serverless-faqs.md

 ### What is a Request Unit?

 With {{ site.data.products.serverless }}, you are charged for the storage and activity of your cluster.
-All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](learn-about-request-units.html), or RUs.
+All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](plan-your-cluster-serverless.html#request-units), or RUs.
 RUs are an abstracted metric that represent the size and complexity of requests made to your cluster.
-See [Learn About Request Units](learn-about-request-units.html) for more information.
+See [Plan your {{ site.data.products.serverless }} Cluster](plan-your-cluster-serverless.html#request-units) for more information.

 ### Do I have to pay for {{ site.data.products.serverless }}?